 The short answer of home worth, or value, is what a Buyer is willing to pay for the property and what a Bank is willing to lend.
 The Bank or Mortgage Lender, will have an appraisal done on the home and this will determine the value, or ‘appraised value’ of the property … so that the loan can be underwritten and funded.

 When deciding on a ‘list price’ with my Sellers, I look at the most recent properties that have sold within a two mile radius of the subject property in Dunwoody.

 I then compare the homes based on certain criteria: location, lot size and topography, square footage, number of bedrooms, baths, condition, ratings of the public school system and any amenities such as membership access to a swim tennis, etc. The process is based on data; however, it is subjective as well.

-To effectively list a property, I make sure that the condition is always the best it can possibly be – this appeals to the Buyers sense of emotion …so they will fall in love with the home.
-But we also need to appeal to the Buyer’s logic … the price must make sense to them.
+To effectively list a property, I make sure that the condition of the home is always the best it can possibly be.
+We will discuss if making home improvements is necessary to attract buyers at the price point you desire.
+You only get one opportunity to make a good first impression.
+A home that is in good condition and is properly staged appeals to the Buyer’s sense of emotion …so they will fall in love with the home.
+However, we also need to appeal to the Buyer’s logic … the price must make sense to them.
 This combination draws the offer.